dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

   - "Dev15.6 produces Dev15.6"
 - Because a single commit describes all components at a *single* specific point in time, subscriptions are combined with branches.
 When a new commit is made for some component in the stack, implicitly this new component is immediately referenced by all other components.
 The subscription mapping seen int the previous section is complete at commit time:
     ```
+    Starting from:

+    source repo (optional) + channel + asset (optional) -> target branch + target repo

     source repo = target repo
     channel = target branch
-    asset (implied in build logic)
+    asset = N/A

+    Gives:

     target repo + target branch -> target branch + target repo
     ```
-- There are perhaps a few remaining 'subscriptions' for the remaining distributed components, but there are few enough that they tend to be manually dealt with.
-For example, in performing a toolset upgrade, a developer is implicitly taking part in the branches, channels and subscriptions workflow.
+- There are perhaps a few remaining 'subscriptions' for the remaining distributed components, but there are few enough that they tend to be manually dealt with and have little overhead.
   1. External team checks in lots of new commits into branch X (potential content)
   2. External team produces new toolset from branch X (created content)
   3. External team declares new toolset as for a specific channel (e.g. C++ Compiler 16.x LKG).
 Much of the time this is done through human communication channels (e.g. email).
-  4. Product team infers quality level of new external toolset based on the channel it was presented in (LKG)
+  4. Product team infers quality level of new external toolset based on the channel (LKG)
   5. Product maps new toolset into their repository

         ```
+        Starting from:

+        source repo (optional) + channel + asset (optional) -> target branch + target repo

         source repo = toolset team's repo
         channel = C++ Compiler 16.x LKG
         asset = new compiler exe
         target branch = what branches needs a 16.x LKG compiler?
 E.g. Main because we need stable bits
         target repo = product repo

+        Gives:

         toolset team's repo + C++ Compiler 16.x LKG + new compiler exe -> Main + product repo
+        ```

   6. Product team decides whether to commit new toolset based on quality results on their repo.

 ## Need for automation and tooling

 After combining the product construction principals with the .NET Core 3 scenarios, it's clear that:
-- There will be lots of branches in each repo, some long lived, some short lived.
+- There will be many branches in each repo, some long lived, some short lived.
+- There will be many commits required for product alteration.
-- There will be lots of builds for various purposes.
+- There will be many builds for various purposes.
 - Managing product alteration cannot be manual.

 This increased complexity needs to be tooled where possible.